leosac/access-control/src/core/remote_control.md

 It is wise to not export all the configuration.
 For example, the `<remote>` tag include the server private.
 You probably don't want to share this.
-To control what information are sent when receving a GENERAL_CONFIG command, see [the sync_source configuration option](@ref sync_source).
+To control what information are sent when receiving a GENERAL_CONFIG command, see [the sync_source configuration option](@ref sync_source).

 Frame    | Content                                        | Type